Maurice189/VisualSorting/ Sortieralgorithmen/readme.md

 </ul>

 The sceenshot below shows the animation process.
 This is a common approach of visualize sort algorithms.
-It has been mainly influenced by this video: <a target="_blank" href="http://www.youtube.com/watch?v=kPRA0W1kECg. ">http://www.youtube.com/watch?v=kPRA0W1kECg.</a>
+It has been mainly influenced this project https://github.com/bingmann/sound-of-sorting from Timo Bingmann.

 <p><img src="https://raw.githubusercontent.com/Maurice189/VisualSorting/master/%20Sortieralgorithmen/screenshot_VisualSorting.png" alt="screenshot"></img></p>